 Preparing for your appointment

-If you or your child has signs or symptoms common to kyphosis, make an appointment with your family doctor or primary care provider.
-After an initial evaluation, you may be referred to a doctor who specializes in the diagnosis and treatment of spine disorders.
+If you or your child has signs or symptoms common to kyphosis, make an appointment with your family doctor.
+He or she may refer you to a doctor who specializes in the diagnosis and treatment of spine disorders.

 What you can do

 Tests and diagnosis